ethz-asl/vgn/README.md

 python scripts/generate_data.py data/raw/foo --scene pile --object-set blocks [--num-grasps=...] [--sim-gui]
 ```

-* The options for `scene` are `pile` and `packed`.
+- The options for `scene` are `pile` and `packed`.
-* See `data/urdfs` for available object sets.
+- See `data/urdfs` for available object sets.
-* Use the `--sim-gui` option to show the simulation.
+- Use the `--sim-gui` option to show the simulation.
-* `mpirun -np <num-workers> python ...` will run multiple simulations in parallel.
+- `mpirun -np <num-workers> python ...` will run multiple simulations in parallel.

-The script will create the following file structure within `path/to/foo`:
+The script will create the following file structure within `data/raw/foo`:

-* `grasps.csv` contains the configuration, label, and associated scene for each grasp,
+- `grasps.csv` contains the configuration, label, and associated scene for each grasp,
-* `scenes/<scene_id>.npz` contains the synthetic sensor data of each scene.
+- `scenes/<scene_id>.npz` contains the synthetic sensor data of each scene.

 The `data.ipynb` notebook is useful to clean, balance and visualize the generated data.

-Finally, use `construct_dataset.py` to generate the voxel grids/grasp targets required to train VGN.
+Finally, generate the voxel grids/grasp targets required to train VGN.

 ```
 python scripts/construct_dataset.py data/raw/foo data/datasets/foo
 ```

-* Samples of the dataset can be visualized with the `vis_sample.py` script.
+- Samples of the dataset can be visualized with the `vis_sample.py` script and `vgn.rviz` configuration.
 The script includes the option to apply a random affine transform to the input/target pair to check the data augmentation procedure.

 ## Network Training